 Final thoughts on non-owner car insurance in Connecticut

-Non-owner car insurance is an excellent choice in Connecticut if you occasionally rent or borrow vehicles, use a car-sharing service or need to file an SR-22 form.
+Non-owner car insurance is a good option in Connecticut to get auto insurance liability coverage if you rent or borrow vehicles occasionally, use a car-sharing service or need to file an SR-22 form.

 Non-owner car insurance is a valuable type of coverage for individuals who frequently rent or borrow vehicles.
 It provides liability protection while driving someone else’s car and can supplement any existing coverage the car owner may have.